starkware-libs/starkex-data-availability-committee/README.md

 The default, both in the config and in the docker-compose is to have a file named config.yml at the root directory containing the config, a file named private_key.txt in the root directory containing the private key and a directory named certs in the root directory containing server.crt, user.crt and user.key.
-Your files layout should resemble th e following:
+Your files layout should resemble the following:
   > ROOT:
     | config.yml
     | private_key.txt